Report a question

 86 / 100

-86. The sum of the ages of a father and his son is 45 years.
-Five years ago, the product of their ages was 124.
-What is the current age of the father?
+86. The sum of the ages of a father and his son is 50.
+Five years ago, the father was 5 times as old as his son.
+What is the son’s current age?

 87 / 100